medievalsoftware/medieval.software/src/posts/rune-synergy-devblog-7.md

 fancy things later on (if we want), like adding reverb to caves specifically for **Effects** and **Ambience**.
 This also means features like spatial sound effects are trivial panners and attenuations.
 I've even already implemented it!
-You can  test out the 2D demo [here](https://medievalsoftware.github.io/).
-Make sure to select *test-audio* and use your WASD keys to move around.

 Here is a diagram of the new audio engine: